inbzar/docs/apps/docs/content/modules/orders/orders.md

 ## Automating RMA Flows

-Medusa provides the necessary infrastructure and tooling that allows automating RMA flows.
+InBzar provides the necessary infrastructure and tooling that allows automating RMA flows.
 Entities involved in the RMA flows can include:

 - Returns: Return an item from the customer to the merchant.
 - Swap: Swap an item with another.
 This involves returning the original item from the customer and shipping a new item to the customer.
 - Claim: Allow a customer to refund or replace an item in their order if it’s faulty or for other reasons.

-The Medusa backend facilitates automating these flows by allowing the customer to submit a [return](https://docs.medusajs.com/api/store#returns_postreturns) or [swap](https://docs.medusajs.com/api/store#swaps_postswaps) requests through the store APIs.
+The InBzar backend facilitates automating these flows by allowing the customer to submit a [return](https://docs.medusajs.com/api/store#returns_postreturns) or [swap](https://docs.medusajs.com/api/store#swaps_postswaps) requests through the store APIs.
 The merchant can then review and handle these requests.
 This eliminates the need for the customer to perform the same action through customer support or other means.

 You can also integrate these flows within bigger processes that trigger requesting or creating these flows.
 It can be done through core APIs, [custom API Routes](../../development/api-routes/overview.mdx), or [custom services](../../development/services/overview.mdx).
 You can also listen to events related to orders such as [Order](../../development/events/events-list.md#order-events) or [Swap](../../development/events/events-list.md#swap-events) events with [subscribers](../../development/events/subscribers.mdx) to perform asynchronous actions.